EthanTPainter/Github-Slack-PR-Bot/README.md

 The goal is that DynamoDB can maintain statues for the team and each individual on a team.
-This should allow each member from slack to use a slash command with the bot to know what is in their queue.
+This should allow each member from slack to use a slash command with the bot to know what is in their queue, the team's queue, or select users and see their queue's for comparison.

 ### Long Term